Collected Works: Literature

 More to discover

-You can hear an excerpt from the audiobook here.
-Hannah McGill has written about Ephron's film work for Sight & Sound, as has Nell Minow for the website of Roger Ebert.
-Kristen Aiken has collated twelve Ephron-inspired recipes for The Huffington Post.
+Hear an excerpt from the audiobook here.
+Hannah McGill has written about Ephron's film work for Sight & Sound, as has Nell Minow for the Roger Ebert site.
+Kristen Aiken has collated Ephron-inspired recipes for The Huffington Post.

-Articles about the author available online include: Megan Garber on Ephron as the 'prophet of privacy', for The Atlantic; Tyler Coates on Ephron and heartbreak, for Flavorwire; and Nell Beram on the troubled relationship of Ephron's parents, for Salon.
+Articles about Ephron include: Megan Garber on Ephron as the 'prophet of privacy', for The Atlantic; Tyler Coates on Ephron and heartbreak, for Flavorwire; and Nell Beram on the troubled relationship of Ephron's parents, for Salon.

 Question of the day